Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 ##### !question

 Write a helper function `get_word_progress(word, word_dict)` that takes two parameters, a word and a dictionary where each letter in the word is a key and the values are `True` or `False`.
-The function returns `True` if every value in the dictionary is `True` and `False` if any of the values in the dictionary are `False`.
+The function returns `True` if every value in the dictionary is `True`.
+The function returns `False` if any of the values in the dictionary are `False`.

 Example inputs and outputs: